What is Six Sigma?

 Only here is where the improvement team implements its new solutions.
 The DMAIC method shows that defining, measuring, and analyzing are important enough to precede the implementation of a solution.
 It’s recommended to be done through trying and testing, and a good idea is to introduce one change at a time.

 For their design process, the team might decide to pilot 2 iterations on proposed designs and reserve the third iteration for the approved design.

 Now your team can create the foundation for process disciplines, update the required ways of working, establish metrics to continue to be measured, and determine benefit realization as well as a hand over process to the process owner.

 The team could decide to build a limit of 2 design iterations into their Kanban board, and measure the time taken to complete reviews.
 A roadshow could be done with the stakeholders to explain the new ways of working and their benefits.

 How are Six Sigma and Lean different?

 We can see that Six Sigma is different from Lean.
-It’s a lot more data-driven and its focus is on quality and reduction of errors and variation.
+It’s a lot more data-driven, and its focus is on the quality increase and a reduction of errors and variation.

-While Lean is a combination of various methods aimed at bringing more value to the customer, Six Sigma is a toolbox with multiple statistical analysis methods focused on reducing defects and errors in a process.
-Lean, in its mindset, is a bottom-up approach, driving improvement from the ground levels up, while Six Sigma is a top-down avenue of running improvement projects, to crack the tough nuts.
+Lean is a combination of various methods aimed at bringing more value to the customer.
+Six Sigma is a toolbox with multiple statistical analysis methods focused on reducing defects and errors in a process.
+Lean, in its mindset, is a bottom-up approach, driving improvement from the ground levels up, while Six Sigma is a top-down avenue of running improvement projects to crack the tough nuts.

-But process managers quickly saw the opportunities of synergizing Six Sigma with Lean, to reduce errors and waste, while continuously improving all aspects of a process to advance a company’s position and service offering.
-While there is no necessity in joining the two approaches, their combination can reap benefits, when done right and coordinated by skilled managers.
+Process managers quickly saw the opportunities of synergizing Six Sigma with Lean to reduce errors and waste while continuously improving all aspects of a process to advance a company’s position and service offering.
+Although there is no necessity in joining the two approaches, their combination can reap benefits when done right and coordinated by skilled managers.